deadlydog/MoveFilesIntoDateDirectories/ReadMe.md

 # Move Files Into Date Directories

-[This PowerShell script](src/MoveFilesIntoDateDirectories.ps1) will scan all files in the `SourceDirectoryPath` and then move them into directories whose name is based on the file's LastWriteTime date.
+[This PowerShell module](src/MoveFilesIntoDateDirectories.psm1) will scan all files in the `SourceDirectoryPath` and then move them into directories whose name is based on the file's LastWriteTime date.
 Destination directories will be created if they don't already exist, using a name based upon the specified `DestinationDirectoriesDateScope`, and they will be created within the `DestinationDirectoryPath`.
 It is acceptable for the `SourceDirectoryPath` and `DestinationDirectoryPath` to be the same directory path.

-A common use-case of this script is to move photos into date-named directories based on when the photo was taken.
+A common use-case of this module is to move photos into date-named directories based on when the photo was taken.

 You can use the [Invoke-MoveFilesIntoDateDirectories.ps1](src/Invoke-MoveFilesIntoDateDirectories.ps1) script to easily provide parameters and run the cmdlet.